 Show off your love of travel (and gain some candy and compliments along the way) with these creative travel-themed Halloween costumes.
-There are plenty of easy, DIY options on the list, along with Amazon Prime picks for the last-minute shopper.
+There are plenty of easy, DIY options on the list, along with some quick Amazon picks for the last-minute shopper.

 Get a high-visibility safety vest, a pair of light-up wands (or flashlights), and some over-ear-headphones, and you’ve got an easy airline ground crew costume.
 Bonus: you can direct party traffic or show off some sweet dance moves with the light-up wands all night.

 Carmen Sandiego took us around the world as kids, and her geography lessons (and sense of style) have stuck with us ever since.
 Repurpose a red trench coat and matching hat or get an all-in-one costume that comes with Carmen’s iconic yellow scarf.

 Break out some black pants, a white button-up shirt, a pair of aviators, and a rolling carry-on (to transport all your candy) and you have an easy pilot’s costume.
 Make your costume more believable with this accessories pack that comes with a pilot hat, epaulets, and a pilot badge.
 Or, opt to portray a famous historical pilot like Amelia Earheart or a fictional one inspired by Top Gun.

 For a DIY Statue of Liberty costume, face paint and a flowy blue-green dress paired with a cut-out paper crown and flashlight will give you an inexpensive but immediately recognizable look.
 Really sell it with a Statue of Liberty accessories kit or go all out with a Lady Liberty costume that includes a gown, headpiece, and torch.